 - Drive: 2 hours from LA.

-I hope that this list gives you loads of inspiration on fun and cheap weekend getaways in California.
-There is so much to see in Southern California, all drivable from LA, and even some small gems that can easily be missed if you don’t know they’re there.
+I hope that this list gives you loads of inspiration on finding the best cheap vacations in Southern California!
+There is so much to add to your Southern California bucket list, all within driving distance from LA.

 Pin Me for Later!